What is an LBO Model Test?

-The first step of the LBO modeling test is to determine the entry valuation of JoeCo on the date of initial purchase.
+The first step of the LBO modeling test is to determine the entry valuation of JoeCo on the date of the initial purchase.

 Since this deal is structured as a “cash-free debt-free” transaction (CFDF), the sponsor is not assuming any JoeCo debt or getting any of JoeCo’s excess cash.

 The private equity firm is essentially saying: “JoeCo can have the excess cash sitting on its balance sheet, but on the basis that JoeCo will pay off its outstanding debt in return.”

-Most PE deals are structured as cash-free debt-free.
+Most PE deals are structured as cash-free, debt-free (CFDF).
 The notable exceptions are go-private transactions where the sponsor acquires each share for a defined offer price per share and thus acquires all assets and assumes all liabilities.

-- Transaction Fees: The transaction fees were $10mm – this is the amount paid to investment banks for their M&A advisory work, as well as to lawyers, accountants, and consultants that helped on the deal.
+- Transaction Fees: The transaction fees were $10mm – this is the amount paid to investment banks for their M&A advisory work, as well as to lawyers, accountants, and consultants who helped on the deal.
 These advisory fees are treated as a one-time expense, as opposed to being capitalized.

 - Financing Fees: The 2% deferred financing fee refers to the costs incurred while raising debt capital to fund this transaction.
 This financing fee will be based on the total magnitude of debt used and will be amortized over the tenor (term) of the debt – which is seven years in this scenario.

 - Cash to B/S: The minimum cash balance required post-closing of the transaction (i.e. “Cash to B/S”) was stated as $5mm, which means JoeCo needs $5mm in cash-on-hand to continue operating and meet its short-term working capital obligations.

 With the entry valuation and transaction assumptions filled out, we can now list out the debt assumptions related to each debt tranche, such as the turns of EBITDA (“x EBITDA”), pricing terms, and amortization requirements.